grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 The API is simple enough to give a great flexibility to audio architectures implementations.
 The  `init` method should initialize the audio.
 At  `init` exit, the system should be in a safe state to recall the  `dsp` object state.
 Here is the hierarchy of some of the supported audio drivers:

 <img src="img/AudioHierarchy.jpg" class="mx-auto d-block" width="70%">

+### Connection to a plugin audio API

+In the case of plugin, an *audio plugin architecture* has to be developed, by integrating the Faust DSP *new/init/compute/delete* methods in the plugin API.
+Here is a concrete example using the JUCE framework:

+- a [FaustPlugInAudioProcessor](https://github.com/grame-cncm/faust/blob/master-dev/architecture/juce/juce-plugin.cpp#L221) class, subclass of the `juce::AudioProcessor` has to be defined.
+The Faust generated C++ instance will be created in its constructor, either in monophonic of polyphonic mode (see later sections)

+- the Faust DSP instance is initialized in the JUCE `prepareToPlay` method using the current sample rate value

+- the Faust dsp `compute` is called in the JUCE `process` which receives the audio inputs/outputs buffers to be processed

+- additional methods can possibly be implemented to handle MIDI messages or save/restore the plugin parameters state for instance.

+This methodology obviously has to be adapted for each supported plugin API.

 ## MIDI Architecture Modules